-If this course has previously been provided, give details of the years

-When was the content of the course most recently updated?
+If this course has previously been provided, give details of the years When was the content of the course most recently updated?

-11. Quality Assurance Specify how the work of the tutor/s will be monitored?
+Specify how the work of the tutor/s will be monitored?
 List the key strategies that will be used to maximise participant engagement How will the impact of this course be evaluated?

-12. Balance of synchronous and async hronous learning - provider-led decision Specify how much time will participants learning in a synchronous environment (face to face real time) Please indicate how much time participants will learn in an asynchronous environment 13.
-Course Outline and proposed impa act Maximum word count per section 100 List the overall course aims • • • • How will teachers' engagement in this course improve their individual or collective practice in relation to teaching, learning and assessment skills)?
-Please outline for synchronous and asynchronous learning
+12. Balance of synchronous and asynchronous learning - provider-led decision

+Specify how much time will participants learn in a synchronous environment (face to face real time) Please indicate how much time participants will learn in an asynchronous environment

+13. Course outline and proposed impact Maximum word count per section 100 words.

+List the overall course aims •

+•

+•

+•

-How will teachers' engagement in this course promote inclusive/differentiated approaches and effective teaching methodologies?
+How will teachers' engagement in this course improve their individual or collective practice in relation to teaching, learning and assessment skills?
+Please outline for synchronous and asynchronous learning How will teachers' engagement in this course promote inclusive/differentiated approaches and effective teaching methodologies?
 Please outline for synchronous and asynchronous learning G. What specific learning methodologies will be used H. How will individual/collective reflection on teaching, learning and assessment be supported?
-Please outline for synchronous and asynchronous learning Please indicate how the SSE process will be used to help teachers make changes to improve the learning outcomes and experiences of learners. • How DEs this course promote the use of Digital Technologies in schools? • How DEs the course reflect the principles underpinning Cosán, the National Framework for teachers' learning, and the standards therein? • Please provide an overview/name of the main key reading materials/resources made available to participants which are up-to-date, relevant and in line with DE policies. • How will feedback be provided to participants on their tasks/assignments? •
+Please outline for synchronous and asynchronous learning Please indicate how the SSE process will be used to help teachers make changes to improve the learning outcomes and experiences of learners. • How does this course promote the use of Digital Technologies in schools? • How does the course reflect the principles underpinning Cosán, the National Framework for teachers' learning, and the standards therein? • Please provide an overview/name of the main key reading materials/resources made available to participants which are up-to-date, relevant and in line with DE policies. • How will feedback be provided to participants on their tasks/assignments? •